owncloud-docker/compose-playground/README.md

-# docker-compose
+# compose-playground

-This directory provides different docker-compose yaml files acting as various "infrastructure components".
+This repository provides different docker-compose yaml files acting as various "infrastructure components".

 The aim of these components is, to provide an easy way of setting up owncloud with different infrastrucutre scenarions.